 Since then, tech changes have allowed for more complex stock screens.
 You can use complex algorithms, backtesting, and even preset criteria that try to mimic the greatest investors.
 Basically, the more you know and understand about each variable, the more accurate your screens and results.

 For now, let’s stick to the basics.
 Access to predefined stock screens can go a long way when you’re learning.
 The only way to get familiar with all the variables is time.
 Once you have the basics down, a free stock screener might be all you’ll need.

 Premium Stock Screener

-FINVIZ Elite is quite possibly the best premium stock screener online.
+FINVIZ Elite is one of the best premium stock screener online.
 It comes complete with real-time quotes and charts, pre-market data, and email alerts.
-You can screen for technical or fundamental data, even technical chart analysis and correlations.
+You can screen for technical or fundamental data — even technical chart analysis, and correlations.
 Lastly, the ability to backtest the profitability of your custom screens against historical data is key to any worthwhile strategy.

-The only problem with the FINVIZ stock screener is it might be too advanced.
-But it does offer a free version, discussed below, that you can spend as much time on before upgrading.
+The FINVIZ stock screener might be too advanced for someone just starting out, but it does offer a free version, discussed below, that you can spend as much time on before upgrading.

-GuruFocus is a research site dedicated to value investing ideals.
+GuruFocus is a research site dedicated to value investing ideal.
 It offers a wealth of free information.
 But the real value is with the premium membership.
 You’ll get access to value strategies, valuation tools, and the stock screener.
 The All-in-One screener has over 120 filters and several predefined value screens that include the Net-Net screener, the Buffett-Munger screener, and the Undervalued screener.
 In all, the site is built for the value investor.
-You can test drive it today with the 7-day free trial.

 Free Stock Screener